RESEARCH STARTER

 Types of Intelligence

-Information about a subject can be gleaned many different ways.
+Information about a subject can be gleaned in many different ways.
 The most well-known and historical form is to derive it from human sources.
-In the intelligence community, this type of information is called "Human Intelligence (HUMINT)."
+In the intelligence community, this type of information is called Human Intelligence (HUMINT).
 It can also be equated with espionage.
-The first recorded HUMINT operation in world history dates to 1274 B.C.E., when the Egyptian pharaoh Ramses II avoided an ambush at the Battle of Kadesh by forcing information from two spies he had captured from the Hittite army.
+The first recorded HUMINT operation in world history dates to 1274 BCE, when the Egyptian pharaoh Ramses II avoided an ambush at the Battle of Kadesh by forcing information from two spies he had captured from the Hittite army.

-The interception of communications between members of an targeted organization, such as by radio or telephone, is termed "Communications Intelligence (COMINT)."
+Signals intelligence (SIGINT) involves gathering intelligence through electronic signals and communications.
+Within this category, the interception of communications, such as phone calls and emails, between members of a targeted organization is termed Communications Intelligence (COMINT).
 Electronic hardware can radiate telltale information to both friends and foes alike.
-The discipline which does this is called "Electronic Intelligence (ELINT)."
-Information derived from photography, also called imagery, goes by Imagery Intelligence (IMINT)."
+The discipline that does this is called Electronic Intelligence (ELINT), which may involve radar data or other electronic systems.
+Information derived from photography, also called imagery, goes by Imagery Intelligence (IMINT).

 Early Forms of Espionage

 Ancient Jews who wrote the Old Testament were also familiar with the concept of spying.
 The Book of Deuteronomy tells of how Moses hired twelve spies to explore the land of Canaan so that the Israelites might learn of the area before entering it.
-It is also likely that Celtic spies gathered intelligence on the army of Julius Caesar when he was planning to invade the British Isles in 55 B.C.E.
+It is also likely that Celtic spies gathered intelligence on the army of Julius Caesar when he was planning to invade the British Isles in 55 BCE.
 If this story is true, then it was probably the spies' reports that readied the Britons to repel Caesar's initial attack on their land.

 Over time, methods of espionage became more sophisticated.
-During the American Revolution, George Washington and his Continental army used an extensive spy network to infiltrate and learn about the more powerful British Army.
+During the American Revolution, George Washington and his Continental Army used an extensive spy network to infiltrate and learn about the more powerful British Army.
 Americans posing as traitors to their government gained access to British battle plans and then reported what they had learned to the Continentals.
 The American army thwarted these plans by launching raids or sabotaging missions.
 It was for such reasons that Washington created a government fund that employed spies after he became president.

 Espionage was widely used in the 1800s.
 In the early years of the century, Emperor Napoleon Bonaparte of France depended upon a secret police force to keep him informed of potential dissenters within his empire.
 These spies planted themselves in places where commoners gathered, such as meeting halls and restaurants, and listened for inflammatory speech against the emperor.